 For example, he claimed that an infant can safely tolerate 10,000 vaccines all at once (Offit, et al., 2002).
-(There are people who are still waiting for Offit to conduct this experiment on himself.)
+And topping that, a few years later he stated "[...] you probably could [safely] get 100,000 vaccines every day" [explanation added] (CLS, 2008).
+(There are people who are still waiting for Offit to conduct these experiments on himself.)

-Besides Offit's disregard of copious and crucial scientific evidence on serious vaccine side effects (e.g., Sinclair, 1992; Coulter, 1993; Scheibner, 1993; King, 2005; Neil & Miller, 2008; Habakus, et al., 2012; Obukhanych, 2014), it makes little biological (and common) sense that a body-foreign (non-essential) material, such as a vaccine, is going to be safer than a body-familiar (essential) substance, such as a vitamin (or a mineral, or water).
+Besides Offit's disregard of copious and crucial scientific evidence on serious vaccine side effects (e.g., Sinclair, 1992; Coulter, 1993; Scheibner, 1993; King, 2005; Neil & Miller, 2008; Habakus, et al., 2012; Obukhanych, 2014; Wakefield, 2016; Grundvig, 2016), it makes little biological (and common) sense that a body-foreign (non-essential) material, such as a vaccine, is going to be safer than a body-familiar (essential) substance, such as a vitamin (or a mineral, or water).
 His silly, unscientific statement is analogous to saying that taking vaccines is safer than drinking water.

 "Science is a first-rate piece of furniture for a man's upper chamber, if he has common sense on the ground floor."

 A closer look at Offit's background proffers insightful clues to such baffling remarks of his.
 And, it describes the larger context for understanding his anti-supplement publications.